 A. Once you have purchased the property you are responsible for all or any repairs or work.
 You will not be able to demand that the Vendor pays for any repairs that are found after purchase.

-Q. Where can I obtain further information?
+Q. Where can I obtain further information about first time jersey property buyer?

 A. Please call Lindsey on 630530 or email her on firstname.lastname@example.org